UMR-CNRM/snowtools/doc/source/misc/doc.rst

    .. f:autoprogram:: progname

-   .. f:autovariable:: modname
+   .. f:automodule:: modname

    .. f:autosubroutine:: [modname/]subrname

    .. f:autofunction:: [modname/]funcname

-Note that elements included in programs, subroutine or functions are not documentd (e.g. subroutine defined in a ``CONAINS`` section of a program).
+Note that elements included in programs, subroutine or functions are not documented (e.g. subroutine defined in a ``CONAINS`` section of a program).
+Subroutines and functions that are placed inside a module are documented with the module documentation.

+**Attention:**

+1. The modname has to be given in lower case letters, even if the original module name is written in upper case.

+2. Sphinx does not correctly interpret DOUBLE PRECISION declarations.
+Need to use REAL(KIND=8) instead to make it work.